 240 x 200 mm, Paperback, 2010

 Congratulations to our winners!
-Stefan Falk and Gülnar Ocakdan in Germany, Hesna Ustun in the USA, Georgina Baronian in Australia, and Olivier Bacin in France.
+Stefan Falk and Gülnar Ocakdan in Germany, Hesna Ustun in the USA and Olivier Bacin in France.